FarronF/limerick-council-meetings/meetings/2019/10/11-Meeting of the Limerick City and County Council Joint Policing Committee/Minutes - Meeting of the Limerick City and County Council Joint Policing Committee - 10th May 2019.md

 look after the court room and custody area.
 He added that he contacted the Minister for Justice

-recently on this matter and will update Members in due course.--- **5.QUESTION SUBMITTED BY MAURICE QUINLIVAN, T.D.
+recently on this matter and will update Members in due course.
+---
+**5.QUESTION SUBMITTED BY MAURICE QUINLIVAN, T.D.
 AND COUNCILLOR SÉIGHÍN Ó**

 **CEALLAIGH:**